 ACEP Credit

-This activity has been approved by the American College of Emergency Physicians for 22.25 hours of ACEP Category I Credit.
+Programs are approved by the American College of Emergency Physicians for ACEP Category 1 Credit.

 Schedule Download PDF

-2023 Typical Course Schedule (final schedule distributed on-site)
+2025 General Course Schedule - San Diego (final personal schedule distributed on-site)

 Day 1